 Additionally, of the 75%, 62% were forced to increase wages to retain employees during inflation.
 Furthermore, 43% had to seek out new suppliers to minimize increasing operational costs.
 Let’s take a deeper dive into the effect on small businesses.

-Small Businesses Raise their Prices
+Small Businesses Raise Their Prices

 Throughout recent months, we have seen prices rise dramatically on everything.
-2022’s wholesale inflation had peaked at 11.3%.
+2022’s wholesale inflation peaked at 11.3%.

 Consequently, businesses of all sizes had to compensate by passing these increased fees onto their consumers.
 The resulting consumer inflation reached a peak of 9.1%.
 This is the highest inflation rate Americans have experienced since 1988.

 Small businesses, however, have to remain careful when it comes to raising product costs.
 They have to navigate the delicate balance of staying afloat during costly times and maintaining happy and loyal customers.
 Surveys have concluded that only 53% of small businesses raised their prices this year.
 What’s more, this increase was less than a mere 10%.